pransito/PIT_GD_MRI_release/README.md

 5)
 Ratings: statistical tests.
 Run the script "R/analyses/03_image_adequacy/ratings_analysis_for_paper.R".
 Check the instructions at the top of the script.

+6)
+The Matlab folder holds information on the sequences used for functional magnetic resonance imaging and also the SPM12 batch for preprocessing and the single subject model.

 Enjoy!
 Any questions, or bugs please send by raising an issue in this GitHub repository.